equinor/radix-platform/public-site/site/guides/external-alias/index.md

 ## What's next

-Once the secrets are saved, re-deploy the applicable enivronment(s), either by a new full build-deploy, deploy only or a promotion.
+Once the secrets are saved, re-deploy the applicable environment(s), either by a new full build-deploy, deploy only or a promotion.
 The custom aliases will be available.